-Classic caprese salad or insalata caprese is a favorite summer salad made of ripe fresh tomatoes, mozzarella cheese, basil, and a splash of balsamic reduction or glaze.
+Classic caprese salad or insalata caprese is a favorite summer salad made of ripe fresh tomatoes, mozzarella cheese, basil, and a splash of extra virgin olive oil.

-This Chicken recipe goes just a little bit further, turning the beloved classic salad into dinner by adding chicken breasts for a quick dinner that's perfect for any night of the week, and honestly, good enough for company.
+This Chicken recipe goes just a little bit further, turning the beloved classic salad into dinner by adding chicken breasts and sweet-meets-tart balsamic reduction.
+It's a quick dinner that's perfect for any night of the week, and honestly, good enough for company.